-Whether you wish to walk, cycle, watersport or eat your way round the stunning seaside town of Bude and its many places to eat, rest assured there’s oodles to satisfy everyone from the kids and grandparents to couples and dogs.
+Whether you wish to walk, cycle, watersport or dine your way round the stunning seaside town of Bude and its many places to eat, rest assured there’s oodles to satisfy everyone from the kids and grandparents to couples and dogs.
 Come rain or shine, you’ll find an activity or attraction to suit.

 Spectacular scenery: tick.
 First-rate facilities: tick.
 Family-friendly amusements: tick.
-In short - and as gold winner of 2015 British Travel Awards ‘Best UK Coastal Resort’ – Bude boasts all the box-ticking credentials you’ll need for an ultra memorable stay.
+In short - and as silver winner of 2019 British Travel Awards ‘Best UK Seaside Town’ - Bude boasts all the box-ticking credentials you’ll need for an ultra memorable stay.
 Here are our favourite things to do in Bude.

 A water wonderland